Where's Spring? Morning wind chills in the 20s expected midweek for NYC area

-The good news is that sunshine will return this week.
-The bad news is that the bright skies don’t come with spring warmth.

-Instead, the late-winter chill will stay locked in.
-But warmer weather is on the way...eventually.
+It's going to continue to feel a lot like winter, instead of spring, in the tri-state area this week.

-Monday’s gray skies will turn blue by Tuesday.
-But, while sunshine may warm your soul, you’ll still need a winter coat: Temperatures will remain chilly and the wind picks up.
+Tuesday so far has been filled with blue skies and sunshine.
+But, while sun may warm your soul, you’ll still need a winter coat: Temperatures will remain chilly and the wind picks up.

 Get Tri-state area news delivered to your inbox with NBC New York's News Headlines newsletter.